A short story of revenge. 15 yrs plus. Strong Language & Themes.

 Uh ah!
 Hands free please.

 Tommy obliged and the old man relaxed his grip a little the gun remaining in the kids pocket.
-The old man allowed Tommy to slowly remove his arm and Tommy shrugged casually laying his arms on the bar like he had a choice.
-Like it was it his idea.
-The old man reached into the kids pocket and rolled the revolver around just under the bar, out of view.
-The bright metal gleamed in the darkeness.
+The old man allowed Tommy to slowly remove his arm and the kid shrugged casually laying his arms on the bar like he had a choice.
+Like it was it his choice.
+The old man reached into the kids pocket and removed the revolver.
+It was a piece of shit and the old man let Tommy know in a disappointed click of his tongue.
+He rolled the revolver around just under the bar, out of view.
+The dull metal gleamed in the darkness.
 Then the old man released the barrel and knocked out the six rounds into his palm and looked down the barrel and holes where the bullets had sat moments before.
+All of this out of sight of the rest of the bar.

 You should look after your weapon.
 You don’t want it blowing up in your face.

 He blew down the barrel… and again.
-Whatever was down there the old man couldn’t shift it.
-Something was stuck.
+Whatever it was that was down there the old man couldn’t shift it.

 Hey kid hand me one of twister things.
 Yeah right there.